2025

 Experts

 Invited mentors for the Innovation Workshop are experts with years of experience in industry and academia, sharing their knowledge to help Skoltech's students advance in their chosen career fields.
+Many mentors are coming from foreign countries, including Asia, Europe, and Americas.

 Dmitry Kulish